If you’re thinking about becoming a welder, don’t hesitate!

-Located in Troy, Ohio just north of Dayton, Hobart Institute of Welding Technology was established in 1930.
-It offers a wide variety of training from pipe welding, plate welding, weld inspection and welding certification testing.
+In Troy, Ohio, just north of Dayton, Hobart Institute of Welding Technology was established in 1930.
+It offers a wide variety of training, from pipe welding, plate welding, weld inspection, and welding certification testing.

-This school for welding offers over 20 different entry-level welding training programs; with the most comprehensive being the Combination Structural & Pipe Welding program.
+This school offers over 20 different entry-level welding training programs, the most comprehensive being the Combination Structural & Pipe Welding program.

-This is a 1330 hour class over 38 weeks that runs from 8:00 am until 5:00 pm.
-Students receive in-depth training in all of the major welding processes including:
+This 1330-hour class over 38 weeks runs from 8:00 am until 5:00 pm.
+Students receive in-depth training in all of the major welding processes, including:

-- Oxyacetylene Welding & Cutting – Students spend 2 weeks learning how to weld and cut metal smoothly and efficiently with a torch.
+- Oxyacetylene Welding & Cutting – Students spend two weeks learning how to weld and cut metal smoothly and efficiently with a torch.

-- Shielded Metal Arc – Also known a Stick or SMAW welding, students spend 16 weeks learning how to weld pipe and plate in every position including overhead and 6G welding positions.
+- Shielded Metal Arc – Also known as Stick or SMAW welding, students spend 16 weeks learning how to weld pipe and plate in every position, including overhead and 6G welding positions.

 - Gas Tungsten Arc Welding – This process is known as TIG welding.
-Students spend nine weeks learning how to TIG weld pipe and plate on a variety of base metals including aluminum, mild steel, stainless steel, and titanium.
+Students spend nine weeks learning how to TIG weld pipe and plate on various base metals, including aluminum, mild steel, stainless steel, and titanium.

-- Gas Metal Arc Welding – GMAW or MIG welding classes run for 4 weeks and covers pipe welding as well as plate.
+- Gas Metal Arc Welding – GMAW or MIG welding classes run for four weeks and cover pipe welding and plate.

 - Flux Cored Arc Welding – Also known as FCAW, students spend two weeks learning this process.

-Students spend the majority of their time in a welding booth, and learn other important skills required for the industry, such as Welding Technology & Blueprint Reading, and Weldability of Metals, Ferrous & Nonferrous.
+Students spend most of their time in a welding booth and learn other essential skills required for the industry, such as Welding Technology & Blueprint Reading and Weldability of Metals, Ferrous & Nonferrous.

-Hobart gets great reviews across the board.
-It has a long history of training welders and providing them the skills needed to succeed in the industry.
+Hobart gets excellent reviews across the board.
+It has a long history of training welders and providing them with the skills needed to succeed in the industry.

 2. Lincoln Electric Welding School

-Since 1917, Lincoln Electric Welding School has been turning out highly skilled welders with a vast array of skills.
-Located in Cleveland, Ohio, their curriculum is different from Hobart’s in that they don’t offer a “learn everything” welding program.
+Since 1917, Lincoln Electric Welding School has turned out highly skilled welders with a vast array of skills.
+Located in Cleveland, Ohio, their curriculum differs from Hobart’s in that they don’t offer a “learn everything” welding program.

-At Lincoln’s school for welding, students can either pick the courses they wish to take, or they can enroll in a more traditional welding program.
+At Lincoln’s school for welding, students can either pick the courses they wish to take or enroll in a more traditional welding program.
 While we can’t list all of their class offerings, here are some of their more popular welding classes:

-- Pipe Welding – ASME or API – This course runs 4 weeks and students can choose between ASME and API pipe welding standards.
+- Pipe Welding – ASME or API – This course runs for four weeks, and students can choose between ASME and API pipe welding standards.

-- Advanced Submerged Arc Welding – Similar to MIG welding, but done under a bath of flux, this program runs 3 days.
+- Advanced Submerged Arc Welding – Similar to MIG welding but done under a bath of flux, this program runs for three days.